Camderman106/Nemo/Nemo/ReadMe.md

 - Handles copying data from the columns and scalars into the output buffer at the end of each record's caclculations
 - Provides a handful of virtual methods which are invoked at specific points in the calculation loop to enable custom behaviour

 Your model class can then do whatever the hell you want it to do.
+If you want it to run pacman you can.
 But the intention by default is that you would add a series of columns and scalars to your class to perform your projections

 For further details read the source code for this class, and see how the API works by viewing the ExampleModel